Hair Salon Loyalty Programme: Rebook 70% of Clients

 - No automated reminders = clients forget

-- No data on visit patterns = no insight into client behavior
+- No data on visit patterns = no insight into client behaviour

 Step 4: Train Your Team

-Your stylists and front desk staff need to know:
+Your hairdressers and front desk staff need to know two scripts:

 Step 5: Integrate With Rebooking